ViMuilu/CaveGame/README.md

 No .jar file since i didn't manage to find a way to generate .jar out of multiple project files.

+If textures aren't loading go to desktopLauncher class and remove the comments from the code.

 To run the program in your IDE navigate to game:desktop directory and open DesktopLauncher and run the program from the IDE.

 Character can be moved using WASD or arrow keys.